 It’s not uncommon for real estate agents to use questionable tactics to increase sales.
 They may rush you to sign a deal or even over the promised prices to speed up the sale.
 A survey of real estate brokers revealed that such practices exist.
 It is disturbing to know that only a small percentage of brokers consider them to be wrong.

-Here is a list of 10 most immoral real estate practices that every buyer should be aware of:
+Here is a list of the 10 most immoral real estate practices that every buyer should be aware of:

-– 59.8% of the agents thought it is the way to do business.
-But, it is not in favor of the buyer as huge referral fees earned by the agent means you could be driven into a deal that may not be beneficial for you.
+– 59.8% of agents think this is the way to do business.
+But that’s not in favor of the buyer, as the huge referral fee the agent collects means you might be tricked into a deal that might not be of benefit to you.

 Article Source: http://EzineArticles.com/9559088